Skip to main content

 Does this work with both Community and Enterprise Edition?

 Yes.
-Community Edition requires no authentication.
+Community Edition needs no authentication.
 Enterprise Edition requires username and password in the receiver config.
 The same metrics are collected from both editions.

 What's Next?